jaredmiller219/AppDock/DOCUMENTATION.md

 1. In Xcode, select `AppDockTests` or `AppDockUITests` targets.
 2. Run the tests from the Test navigator.
 3. UI launch tests include a screenshot baseline in `AppDockUITestsLaunchTests`.
+4. For unit tests, keep logic isolated and use lightweight mocks (see `AppDockTests/RecentAppsController.swift`).

 ### Creating a New Unit Test File